Shadnix-was-taken/BeatSaber-NoteSpawnEffectRemover/README.md

 # Beat Saber NoteSpawnEffectRemover

 Removes the note spawn effect (the bright light cone).
 That is it.
 Nothing else.
+Based on a mod idea by NepToast.

 ## Installation